json-api/json-api/_format/1.1/index.md

 A profile **SHOULD** explicitly declare "keywords" for any elements that it introduces to the document structure.
-If a profile does not explicitly declare a keyword for an element, then the name of the element itself is considered to be its keyword.
+If a profile does not explicitly declare a keyword for an element, then the name of the element itself (i.e., its key in the document) is considered to be its keyword.
 All profile keywords **MUST** meet this specification's requirements for [member names].

+For the purposes of aliasing, a profiles elements are defined shallowly.
+In other words, if a profile introduces an object-valued document member, that member is an element (and so subject to aliasing), but any keys in it are not themselves elements.
+Likewise, if the profile defines an array-valued element, the keys in nested objects within that array are not elements.

 The following example profile defines a single keyword, `version`: